guardian/security-hq/hq/markdown/aws-inspector.md

 ## Output

-An AWS Inspector run will be started for every combination of app, stack and stage present in the account, in the early hours of Mondays and Thursdays.
+An AWS Inspector run will be started for every combination of app, stack and stage present in the account, including 'not present', in the early hours of Mondays and Thursdays.

-These can be inspected and mitigated by the teams responsible.
+The results can be inspected and mitigated by the teams responsible.

 ## Implementation Details